-- a.
-Licensed child care centers: - 10, and at least one hour must be in a health and safety topic relevant to the ages of children served b.
-License-exempt child care centers: - 10, and at least one hour must be in a health and safety topic relevant to the ages of children served c.
-Licensed family child care homes: - 10, and at least one hour must be in a health and safety topic relevant to the ages of children served d.
-License-exempt family child care homes: - 10, and at least one hour must be in a health and safety topic relevant to the ages of children served e.
+a.
+Licensed child care centers:

+10, and at least one hour must be in a health and safety topic relevant to the ages of children served b.
+License-exempt child care centers:

+10, and at least one hour must be in a health and safety topic relevant to the ages of children served c.
+Licensed family child care homes:

+10, and at least one hour must be in a health and safety topic relevant to the ages of children served d.
+License-exempt family child care homes:

+10, and at least one hour must be in a health and safety topic relevant to the ages of children served e.
 Regulated or registered In-home child care:

-Nonrelative FFN providers must receive 2 hours of ongoing training annually using the subsidy payment begin date.
+Nonrelative FFN providers must receive 2 hours of ongoing training annually using th esubsidy payment begin date.
 The training must include, but is not limited to, one or more of the following:

-- (a) Prevention and control of infectious diseases; - (b) Emergency preparedness and response planning for natural disasters and human-caused events; - (c) Recognizing and prevention of shaken baby syndrome, head trauma abuse, neglect, and child maltreatment; and - (d) Prevention of sudden infant death syndrome and safe sleep practices, if caring for an infant or toddler. - f.
+(a) Prevention and control of infectious diseases;

+(b) Emergency preparedness and response planning for natural disasters and human-caused events;

+(c) Recognizing and prevention of shaken baby syndrome, head trauma abuse, neglect, and child maltreatment; and f.
 Non-regulated or registered in-home child care:

+(d) Prevention of sudden infant death syndrome and safe sleep practices, if caring for an infant or toddler.